Sean PADI Divemaster Aussie Divers Phuket

 As the store owner and manager, I have always placed my desk front and centre of the dive shop.
 More often than not I am the first contact of anyone entering the store.

-I have lost count of the number of instructors that have entered my store looking for work armed with nothing more than a business card.
-This is often accompanied with, “John Smith, Dive Instructor, if you have any work call me”.
+I have lost count of the number of instructors who have entered my store looking for work armed with nothing more than a business card.
+This is often accompanied by, “John Smith, Dive Instructor if you have any work call me”.

 I find this attitude incredibly arrogant.
-I often ask, where is your CV, then followed by something similar to, “in all your previous employment, how many jobs did you get by throwing a business card on the table”.
+I often ask, where is your CV, then followed by something similar to, “In all your previous employment before scuba diving, how many jobs did you get by throwing a business card on the table”.
 The answer in my situation with about 10 different jobs spanning more than 40 years is none.
-As a dive centre owner I cannot see why that would change for a scuba diving instructor.
+As a dive centre owner, I cannot see why that would change for a scuba diving instructor.

 First Open Water Dive Aussie Divers Phuket